josiahls/fast-reinforcement-learning/README.md

 As determined by our AgentInterpretation object, we need to either debug or improve our agent.
 We will do this is parallel with creating our Learner fit function.

+- [X] Add DQNs: DQN, Dueing DQN, Double DQN, Fixed Target DQN, DDDDQN.
-- [ ] **Working on** Learner Basic: After DQN and adding DDQN, Fixed targeting, DDDQN, we need to convert this (most likely) messy test into a suitable object.
-Will be similar to the basic learner.
+- [ ] **Working** Learner Basic: We need to convert this into a suitable object.
+Will be similar to the basic fasai learner hopefully.
+Possibly as add prioritize replay?
 - [ ] DDPG Agent: We need to have at least one agent able to perform continuous environment execution.
 As a note, we could give discrete agents the ability to operate in a continuous domain via binning.
 - [ ] Learner Refactor: DDPG will probably screw up everything lol.
 We will need to rethink the learner / maybe try to